konvajs/site/source/docs/shapes/Custom.md

-#HTML5 Canvas Konva Custom S Tutorial
+title: Custom Shape Tutorial
+---

 To create a custom shape with Konva, we can instantiate a `Konva.Shape()` object.